 U.S.-Latin American Relations, Political Economic Development in Central America and Southern Mexico

 I received my PhD in political science from UCLA specializing in state-society relations in Latin America.
 I've written on violence and conflict in Central America, land rights in rural areas of Honduras and Peru, authoritarianism in Honduras, the politics of deportation in the U.S., and the origins and impacts of the war on drugs.
-I guide a travel course that takes students and other participants to rural areas of Chiapas to study the adverse environmental effects of metal mining in rural communities and resulting social and political impacts.
-I was an editor and contributor for the “Washington Report on the Hemisphere” put out by the Council on Hemispheric Affairs (COHA) for several years and am currently a board member of the Denver Justice & Peace Committee (DJPC).
+I guide a travel course that takes students to rural areas of Chiapas to study the adverse effects of metal mining and other export-oriented development strategies in rural communities and the movement for environmentally oriented alternatives.
+I was an editor and contributor for the “Washington Report on the Hemisphere” put out by the Council on Hemispheric Affairs (COHA) for several years and am currently a board director of the Denver Justice & Peace Committee (DJPC).

 Ph.D., Political Science: International Relations, Comparative Politics, University of California, Los Angeles

 Political, economic, and social impacts of large-scale metal mining and other types of export-driven development in Latin America; human rights and political repression in Honduras; political development in Central America

 Holland, D. L. (2020).
 The So-called 'Failure' of the State: Rethinking the State, Civil Society, and Criminal Organizations.
 Geographies of International Relations.
 Antigua, Guatemala: Conference of Latin American Geographers (CLAG).

 Holland, D. L. (2020).
 China's Increasing Presence in Latin America and the Caribbean.
 Denver, CO: Academy of Lifelong Learning.

 One of DU’s 'Most Outstanding Faculty Members Contributing to Impactful Teaching', University of Denver